Galser/ptfe-demo-validcert/README.md

 # How-to

 - Prepare certificate -> The installer allows for using a certificate signed by a public or private CA. If you do not use a trusted certificate, your VCS provider will likely reject that certificate when sending webhooks.
 The key and X.509 certificate should **both be PEM (base64) encoded**.
-> Note : Never save your certificate and private key in VCS (GitHUb or any other).
+> Note: Never save your certificate and private key in VCS (GitHUb or any other).

-> Use any method to create certificates for appropriate name and prepare them soewhere in a sae private place, outside your VCS-controlled folders.
+- Use any method to create certificates for appropriate name and prepare them somewhere in a safe private place, outside your VCS-controlled folders.
 For this repo we have 2 files for the FQDN `ptfe-vagrant.guselietov.com`  and 1 bundle file(see below):
     ```bash
     ls -l ~/Certs/ptfe-vagrant.guselietov.com*
     -rw-r--r--@ 1 andrii  staff  3593 Oct 23 14:27 /Users/andrii/Certs/ptfe-vagrant.guselietov.com.bundle.pem
     -rw-r--r--  1 andrii  staff  1945 Oct 23 13:47 /Users/andrii/Certs/ptfe-vagrant.guselietov.com.cert.pem
     -rw-r--r--  1 andrii  staff  1676 Oct 23 13:47 /Users/andrii/Certs/ptfe-vagrant.guselietov.com.key.pem
     ```
     > Note 2, if you are using private CA (Certificate Authority ) then you also need to prepare CA Bundle.
 Terraform Enterprise needs to be able to access all services that it integrates with, such as VCS providers or database servers.
 Because it typically accesses them via SSL/TLS, it is critical that the certificates used by any service that Terraform Enterprise integrates with are trusted by Terraform Enterprise.
 A collection of certificates for trusted issuers is known as a Certificate Authority (CA) Bundle.
 All certificates in the certificate signing chain, meaning the root certificate and any intermediate certificates, must be included here.
 These multiple certificates are listed one after another in text format using PEM encoding.
-Please prepare such file, you going to need it to test your installation later.
+Please prepare such a file, you going to need it to test your installation later.

     Example of the bundle:
     ```